If I had to describe myself in just two words: always thinking.

 - I find it deeply disconcerting that people keep trying to come up with defenses and rationalizations for clinging tightly to irrational beliefs, rather than assist in the work related to distancing ourselves and society from such beliefs.

 - How did life originate on this planet?
 Sometimes a cigar is just a cigar; and sometimes a mystery is just a mystery.
-Why can’t we leave it at that?
+Why not just leave it at that?